Photo by Brigitte Sire

 Eat This for Healthy Hair

-Diet and supplements absolutely make a difference to hair health, says top dermatologist and hair-loss expert Dr. Dendy Engelman, an associate at Manhattan Dermatology and Cosmetic Surgery at New York Medical College.
+Diet and supplements absolutely make a difference to hair health, says top dermatologist and hair-loss expert Dr. Dendy Engelman, MD, a board-certified cosmetic dermatologist and Mohs surgeon at Shafer Clinic in New York City.
 For our GOOP CLEAN BEAUTY book, we tapped Dr. Engelman to answer our Q’s on breakage and thinning hair, which around 30 million American women deal with at some point in their lives.
 Thinning hair is sometimes temporary, due to shifting hormones that right themselves, and in other instances thinning hair is a symptom of vitamin deficiencies or larger underlying health issues.
 (If you’re losing hair for seemingly no reason, you’ll of course want to see a doctor.)
 But even if you haven’t struggled with major hair damage, Dr. Engelman’s advice—and our accompanying diet for healthy-feeling and great-looking hair (see below)—will lend a welcome boost.
 (You can read the rest of Dr. Engelman’s Q&A in the book, where you’ll find more tips on clean eats, shiny hair, and glowing skin.)

 Dr. Dendy Engelman on Hair Loss and Health

 As Dr. Engelman pointed out, our diet (as well as supplements) affects how hair looks.
 Extremely low-calorie diets can cause thinning hair, as can extremely low-protein diets; even when such diets don’t cause hair loss, they often result in dull, brittle hair.
 Eating the right food supports great-looking and greet-feeling hair in powerful ways.